Mongolian gerbil: Health concerns

-Deafness and inner ear problems

-A problem with the inner ear can be spotted by a gerbil leaning to one side quite obviously.
-The fluids in the ears affect balance.
-However, this does not appear to affect the gerbils too much, which have an attitude of just getting on with things, and getting used to their conditions.
+A problem with the inner ear may cause a gerbil to lean noticeably to one side.
+This may be caused by ear infections.
 Gerbils with "extreme white spotting" colouring are susceptible to deafness; this is thought to be due to the lack of pigmentation in and around the ear.

 Captive-bred gerbils

 Many color varieties of gerbils are available in pet shops today, generally the result of years of selective breeding.

 Over 20 different coat colors occur in the Mongolian gerbil, which has been captive-bred the longest.

-Another species of gerbil has also been recently introduced to the pet industry: the fat-tailed gerbil, or duprasi.
+The fat-tailed gerbil or duprasi is also kept as a pet.
 They are smaller than the common Mongolian gerbils, and have long, soft coats and short, fat tails, appearing more like a hamster.
 The variation on the normal duprasi coat is more gray in color, which may be a mutation, or it may be the result of hybrids between the Egyptian and Algerian subspecies of duprasi.

 White spotting has been reported in not only the Mongolian gerbil, but also the pallid gerbil and possibly Sundervall's Jird.

 A long-haired mutation, a grey agouti or chinchilla mutation, white spotting, and possibly a dilute mutation have also appeared in Shaw's jirds, and white spotting and a dilute mutation have shown up in bushy-tailed jirds.